pconwell/scripts/usg/README.md

   1. Copy `eap_proxy.py` and `eap_proxy.sh` to `/config/scripts/post-config.d/` by running `scp` from your computer:
       - `scp /path/to/eap_proxy.py username@192.168.1.1:/config/scripts/post-config.d/`
       - `scp /path/to/eap_proxy.sh username@192.168.1.1:/config/scripts/post-config.d/`
+> [!IMPORTANT]
-      - > NOTE: Make sure to change `eap_proxy.sh` to match your eth ports depending on which model you have!
-And change `username` to whatever your unifi username is.
+> Change `eap_proxy.sh` to match your eth ports depending on which model you have!
+> Change `username` to whatever your unifi host ssh username is.
+> Change `192.168.1.1` to whatever your USG IP address is.
-  3. Remote (ssh) into USG:
+  2. Remote (ssh) into USG:
       1. Move `eap_proxy.py` with `sudo mv /config/scripts/post-config.d/eap_proxy.py /config/scripts/`
       2. Start up the python listening script with `sudo python /config/scripts/eap_proxy.py --restart-dhcp --ignore-when-wan-up --ignore-logoff --ping-gateway --set-mac eth2 eth3`
-  4. Powercycle the ATT Gateway, wait 5+ minutes.
+  3. Powercycle the ATT Gateway, wait 5+ minutes.
      - After several minutes, you should see something like `[2022-01-10 09:42:04,750]: eth0.0: 00:00:00:00:00:00 > 00:00:00:00:00:00, EAP packet (0) v1, len 4, Success (3) id 10, len 4 [0] > eth2`
      - The important part you are looking for is `Success`.
-  6. Once you see `Success`, test your internet connection.
+  4. Once you see `Success`, test your internet connection.
 You should be able to connect to the web.
 If not, retrace your steps.
-  7. `ctrl + c` to stop the python listening script.
+  5. `ctrl + c` to stop the python listening script.
-  8. Set the bash script to executable so it will run automatically: `chmod +x /config/scripts/post-config.d/eap_proxy.sh`
+  6. Set the bash script to executable so it will run automatically: `chmod +x /config/scripts/post-config.d/eap_proxy.sh`
-  9. Reboot usg with `reboot now`.
+  7. Reboot usg with `reboot now`.
-  10. Test that you have internet connectivity.
+  8. Test that you have internet connectivity.

 ## Conclusion